 Boatyard

 The site is adjacent to the Oxford Canal which runs from Coventry to Oxford.
-The closure in 2007 of the Castle Mill boatyard on this site left a deficiency in boatyard provision on this part of the canal where there had been boat building and repair since at least 1842.
+The closure in 2007 of the Castle Mill boatyard on this site left a deficiency in boatyard provision on this part of the canal where there had been boat building and repair since the 1960s and had been a wharf since at least 1842.
 Policy SP7 expects a boatyard to be re-provided on the site to replace this deficiency and to meet local need.
 It should include a wet dock, craneage, chandlery, workshop and DIY facilities.
 Adequate boatyard facilities are vital in sustaining the community who choose to make their home on a narrowboats.
 They must be able to conveniently carry out the necessary servicing and repairs to that home as would be expected by people living in brick built houses.
-This stretch of the Oxford canal has an estimated annual boat count of 4,547.
+A census (2011) identified more than 400 boats in the wider Oxford area, of which 109 were residential boats moored on the canal or river within the Oxford City boundaries.